Select any two GPUs for comparison

 Gaming Performance Comparison

-In terms of overall gaming performance, the graphical capabilities of the Intel HD Graphics 4600 Desktop are noticeably better than the AMD Radeon HD 3650.
+In terms of overall gaming performance, the graphical capabilities of the Intel HD Graphics 4600 Desktop are significantly better than the AMD Radeon HD 3650.

 The Radeon HD 3650 has a 325 MHz higher core clock speed and 4 more Texture Mapping Units than the Graphics 4600.
 This results in the Radeon HD 3650 providing 4.2 GTexel/s better texturing performance.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.